agolautner/agolautner.github.io/_posts/2025-11-20-enable-bluetooth-support-for-xboxe-controller-linux.markdown

 ### Step 2: Upgrade kernel
 To ensure your system is up to date, we recommend upgrading your operating system's kernel to the latest available version before proceeding.

 On Fedora and other RPM-based distributions, this can be done with the command below.
-For other distributions, consult your package mananger's documentation.
+For other distributions, consult your package manager's documentation.
 {% highlight shell %}
 sudo dnf upgrade --refresh
 {% endhighlight %}